devjluvisi/TuneStudio2560/README.md

 - 4 Digit 7 Segment display tells which tune is currently being selected.

 **Song Storage & Editing w/ MicroSD & EEPROM**
 TuneStudio2560 adds an optional microSD card module which can be added to the breadboard to allow seamless saving of songs and data.
-Although not required, the MicroSD card is heavily recommended in comparison to EEPROM due to larger storage spaces especially for any potential future Arduino Uno ports.
+Although not required, the MicroSD card is heavily recommended in comparison to EEPROM due to larger storage spaces and added functionallity such as song names and being able to edit songs on a computer.

 *A microSD card module is also required for any potential port to the RP2040 microcontroller due to its lack of EEPROM.*